GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/ruby/index.md

 ### Get Authorization URL

-The `get_authorization_url` method returns the OpenID Connect Provider authentication URL to which the client application must redirect the user to authorize the release of personal data.
-The response URL includes state value, which can be used to obtain tokens required for authentication.
-This state value used to maintain state between the request and the callback.
+The `get_authorization_url` method returns the OpenID Connect Provider (OP) Authentication URL to which the client application must redirect the user to authorize the release of personal data.
+The Response URL includes state value, which can be used to obtain tokens required for authentication.
+This state value is used to maintain state between the request and the callback.

 **Request:**